Skip to main content

 • Limit of one grant application per address, per year.
 A request may contain several products.

-• Own the home where the items will be installed.
+• Own the home where the equipment will be installed.

 • The toilet must replace a standard toilet.